Backbase/install-bash-script/README.md

 ## Common problems
 * Do not try to run the script using MySQL 8.x.
 Make sure that you are using MySQL 5.6/5.7.
-When istalling MySQL through `brew` on MacOS, make sure for example to pin a specific version
+When installing MySQL through `brew` on MacOS, make sure for example to pin a specific version
     ```
     brew install mysql@5.7
     ```
 * If the configuration for the database is not applied, the `max-allowed-packet` will be small, therefore the import of some big collections will fail (the error will be visible in the log files of the Portal Tomcat instance).
 * Make sure you sare not setting `JAVA_OPTS` that may be in conflict with what is set in the `startup.sh` scripts inside the `tomcat-configs` sub-directories.
 An example could be some conflicting collector combinations that will prevent the JVM from starting.
+* If `wget` fails to check the certificates on the HTTPS resources that are required to be downloaded, you can override the certificate file (e.g. if `openssl` was also installed via `homebrew`, in the `wgetrc` file you can set `ca-certificate=/usr/local/etc/openssl/cert.pem`).
+Refer to `wget` documentation for more details.
 * Running the script by using `./installCX6.sh` instead of the more explicit `sh installCX6.sh` may lead to weird behaviours of the `curl` statements (the first attempts to check if a service is alive are expected to fail and this may break the script if not run using `sh installCX6.sh`).
 * The certificate which is included to expose the Edge Service in HTTPS is self-signed (for practical reasons), therefore the browsers will complain.
 If the browser allows this, you can set an exception and safely ignore the error.